fulcrumgenomics/fetch-through-merge-base/README.md

 finish quickly, so feel free to just use that initially.
 This action can be swapped in later when the repository has grown to the point where fetching the full history is slow.

+The `fail-after` input may be used to limit the maximum number of times additional commits are fetched when "deepening".

 [`actions/checkout`]: https://github.com/actions/checkout
 [deepening]: https://git-scm.com/docs/git-fetch#Documentation/git-fetch.txt---deepenltdepthgt